Cyber Security Fundamentals 2020 Exam

 Network Security Fundamentals

 Network security forms a crucial aspect of overall cybersecurity.
-A robust understanding of network topologies (like bus, star, ring, mesh), protocols (TCP/IP, UDP, HTTP, HTTPS, FTP), and common vulnerabilities (like man-in-the-middle attacks, denial-of-service attacks) is essential.
+A reliable understanding of network topologies (like bus, star, ring, mesh), protocols (TCP/IP, UDP, HTTP, HTTPS, FTP), and common vulnerabilities (like man-in-the-middle attacks, denial-of-service attacks) is essential And that's really what it comes down to..

 Key Concepts: